Study Drama to Learn English — The Tour Guizhou Method

 You will find that after practicing these clips and noting the nuance of the communication, you will be able to use the same techniques in your own language.
 You can substitute your own words, gestures and speech quality into the structure of your own sentences.
 It is recommended that you select your favorites and memorize them, verbatim.
 Pay close attention to the pauses, tones, volume, pitch, gestures, and modulation in the sentences, in addition to the word order.

 When practicing, it is important to NOT read out loud.
 Listen, then repeat.
-Always, ALWAYS listen and watch before you practice the sentence, noting gestures, tones, pauses, volumes etc. Reading out loud is well accepted for learning English, but in this context it tends to reinforce the existing accent the we are trying to change.
+Always, ALWAYS, listen and watch before you practice the sentence.
+Note gestures, tones, pauses, volumes etc. Reading out loud is well accepted for learning English, but in this context it tends to reinforce the existing accent which we are working to improve.
+You only have time to repeat the sentence once, so make it count! if you make a mistake, just wait 10 or 12 seconds and try it again.
+Don’t waste your time trying to correct a mistake during recitation.

 I am recruiting people with video experience and an interest in language to create new projects.
 Please contact me if you have an interest.